Join our team

 Prospective Graduate Students

 I accept PhD students through the UW Department of Biology Graduate Program.
-I look for graduate students who respect diverse perspectives, are interested in applying ecological theory to wildlife conservation, have demonstrated excellent quantitative and writing skills, are comfortable doing fieldwork at remote sites, and thrive in both team-based and independent work environments.
+While researchers in our lab are motivated to apply our research towards conservation, we have fundamental interests in basic ecological theory.
+I look for graduate students who are self-driven, value curiosity, creativity, and diverse perspectives, and are willing team-players.
+Students should have strong quantitative and writing skills and be comfortable doing fieldwork at remote sites.
 The lab welcomes students from diverse backgrounds and is committed to promoting diversity, equity, and inclusion in our work and anti-racism in our field.

 a CV or resume